 tech neck n. slang Wrinkles that appear on the necks of smartphone addicts who spend too much time looking down.
 Creams actually exist for this condition but posture trackers, smart jewellery and smartglasses will also help keep our eyes and chins up.

 Tizen n.
-The operating system developed and used by Samsung on its range of smartwatches.
-It's comparable to watchOS and Android Wear in terms of functionality, but suffers from a more limited app store.
+The operating system developed and used by Samsung on its range of smartwatches, but will soon be swapped for Google's Wear.
+It's comparable to watchOS and Wear OS in terms of functionality, but suffers from a more limited app store and Samsung will be hoping the OS switch will improve that.

 UI n.
 Stands for user interface and refers to the controls and graphics that you see and use to interact with the wearable tech OS usually via a touchscreen.
 Need to be big, bold and intuitive to stand a chance.